marcodigennaro/findwords/README.txt

     "./Word_counter.py"
 4.4 The user will be asked to specify:
 4.4.1 The name of the folder containing the files to read (can be "." if it is in the same directory as Word_counter.py, its absolute path, or its relative path)
-4.4.2 The maximum number N of key-words to print in the main_log.txt file 4.4.3 The maximum number M of key-words to print in the log files relative to key-word type (i.e. single, couple, triplets)
+4.4.2 The number N of key-words per text file to print in the main_log.txt file 4.4.3 The number M of key-words to print relative to key-word type (i.e. single, couple, triplets).

 ## 5.OUTPUTS
 5.1 log_main.txt
-For each text file in the above specified folder (4.4.1), the N most occurrent key-words (4.4.2) are printed before and after removing stopwords and punctuation.
+For each text file in the above specified folder (4.4.1), the N most occurring key-words (4.4.2) are printed before and after removing stopwords and punctuation.
 5.2 log_words.txt, log_couples.txt, log_triplets.txt
 These three files report the M most occurring key-words, reporting the total occurrence and the relative occurrence in each of the text files (M specified in 4.4.3).